Kim Kardashian West at 40: A look at some of her high-profile feuds

 It can be difficult keeping up with Kim Kardashian West’s list of enemies.

-The reality TV star and cosmetics mogul – who celebrates her 40th birthday on Wednesday – is no stranger to a row.
+The reality TV star and cosmetics mogul – who celebrates her 40th birthday today – is no stranger to a row.

 Her status as one of the most famous people in the world has made her a frequent target and she has often hit back at her critics.